 Frequently Asked Questions (FAQ)

-The COVID-19 pandemic in particular has highlighted the importance of international cooperation and coordination during cross-border health crises.
-This calls for binding rules and a multilateral forum like the WHO.
+The recent pandemic highlighted the importance of international collaboration, coordination and knowledge-sharing in transboundary health emergencies.
+This calls for binding rules and a multilateral forum like WHO.

 International Health Regulations (IHR) (admin.ch)

-• Secondly, Switzerland is participating in the consultations for a new convention on pandemic preparedness and response.
+Secondly, Switzerland is participating in the negotations for a new agreement on pandemic preparedness and response.
 The coronavirus pandemic has demonstrated the importance of having measures that are well-coordinated internationally.

 No. As a sovereign state, Switzerland will continue to take its own decisions on health policy, which is based on its Federal Constitution and the laws passed by Parliament.

-Switzerland will only decide whether to agree to the WHO pandemic preparedness and response convention that is currently under negotiation when the negotiations have come to an end and its contents and legal nature are known.
+Switzerland will only decide whether to agree to the WHO pandemic agreement that is currently under negotiation when the negotiations have come to an end and its contents and legal nature are known.
 WHO cannot impose measures on its Member States.

-It is entirely possible that WHO will develop such a certificate.
-However, WHO cannot dictate to individual countries the measures they would have to take in a pandemic.
-Responsibility for health policy remains with Member States.
+In the ongoing negotiations it is not foreseen that the agreement contains requirements for international vaccination certificates.
+The specifications for an international vaccination certificate are provided for in Article 36 and the Annexes 6 and 7 of the International Health Regulations (2005) which are already in force (IHR: SR 8.818.103).
+WHO cannot dictate what measures individual countries would have to take during a pandemic.
+The responsibility for health policy remains with Member States.
 As a sovereign country, Switzerland will continue to make its own decisions about any measures.

 Contact